gregdyke/gregdyke.github.io/_posts/2017-07-11-polyrhythms.md

 Now instead, just say the two against three rhythm pattern out loud: "Koun tch-ka-ts"[^5].
 That's probably a lot easier.
 You can probably also beat it out with one hand on one knee quite easily.
 To beat it out with two hands it goes "both right-left-right", which I also find quite easy.

-If you're like me, doing the rhythm "together" is actually quite easy.
+If you're like me, doing the rhythm "together" is not so hard.
 It's thinking of it as two layered rhythms that is more challenging.
 I think this is what makes polyrhythms interesting: there is an underlying simplicity (a 2-beat rhythm played together with a 3-beat rhythm) that our brain simultaneously identifies as simple and complex.
 And surprisingly to me, it's the "special 2+3 thing" (that I'll also call the [gestalt](https://en.wikipedia.org/wiki/Gestalt) view, looking at the 2+3 as a whole) that is actually easy to perform, while the apparently simple thing of doing 2 beats with one body part and 3 with another is difficult.

 The third part that is cool is what the two beat rhythm suggests about the three beat rhythm and vice versa.
 If we count the 2+3 thing as if it had a three beat basis, we get "1 2&3".
 This suggests an underlying binary rhythm, "1&2&3&".
 If we count the 2+3 thing as if it had a two beat basis, we get "1 a2n", suggesting an underlying ternary rhythm, "1na2na".